rahulhaque/laravel-filepond/README.md

 This command takes a `--all` option which will truncate the `Filepond` model and delete everything inside the temporary storage regardless they are expired or not.
 This is useful when you lost track of your uploaded files and want to start clean.

+> [!NOTE]
-> If you see your files are not deleted even after everything is set up correctly, then its probably the directory permission issue.
+> If you see your files are not deleted even after everything is set up correctly, then its probably directory permission issue.
 Try setting the permission of filepond's temporary directory to 775 with `sudo chmod -R 775 ./storage/app/filepond/`.
 And run `php artisan filepond:clear --all` for a clean start (optional).
 For third party storage like - amazon s3, make sure you have the correct policy set.

 ### Methods